housepower/clickhouse_sinker/README.md

 # ch_sinker

-ch_sinker is a sinker program that consumes kafka message and import to [ClickHouse](https://clickhouse.yandex/).
+ch_sinker is a sinker program that consumes kafka message and import them to [ClickHouse](https://clickhouse.yandex/).

 ## Features

 * Easy to use and deploy, you don't need write any hard code, just care about the configuration file
 * Support multiple sinker tasks, each runs on parallel.
+* Support multiply kafka and ClickHouse clusters.
 * Bulk insert (by config `bufferSize` and `flushInterval`).
-* Uses native ClickHouse client-server protocol, with higher performance than HTTP.
+* Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.

 ## Install